 All homes shall have a concrete sidewalk connection from the front door to the sidewalk along the street or along the perimeter of a common area walk.

 All homes shall include at least 1 front-yard tree, which shall be a minimum of 2” caliper at time of planting, and 8 shrubs or grasses in the front foundation planting bed.
 All shrubs or grasses shall be at least 18” at time of planting.
 Side facades of buildings facing a street or noted with an X on Exhibit E shall feature an additional 2 trees and 8 shrubs/grasses, each sized as noted above, in side-yard.
+Said additional trees and shrubs/grasses for side facades may be planted in a common area adjacent to the side of the building.

 Area B